 That Spanish plume, eh, coming over here enhancing our English summer.
 With its thermometer-popping temperatures and Mediterranean humidity, providing the perfect weather for eating outside.
 For most of you that probably meant bending over a hot barbecue, trying not to splash your novelty apron with the ejaculant of a spitting sausage.
 For Matt and Cat, it was an excuse to eat breakfast al fresco in the welcome shade of a silver birch tree.

 Newport is fast becoming the epicentre of the Island’s pavement cafe culture.
 Sts Thomas Square is where it’s at with Olivo (say after M&C: “Ohleevoh”), Skintrade, French Franks, and now El Patron amongst those providing outside seating for their customers.
-Over in St James’ Square, under the watchful eye of Queen Victoria, is the Blue Door Cafe.
+Over in St James’ Square, under the watchful eye of Lord Mountbatten, is the Blue Door Cafe.
 This little cafe has been a fixture in the town longer than Johnny-come-latelys Costa and Starbucks and, judging by the quality (and quantity) of its food, it’ll be there when the chain coffee shops have sloped off back to the mainland.

 In M&C’s opinion, Newport is the best place on the Island for lunch – and they know, they’ve tried a lot!
 There’s plenty to tempt the lunchtime diner, from the brand new and upmarket bistro helmed by Thompsons, to the noodletastic street food from Noodle Pot.
 At the heart of the town is the Blue Door Cafe; a small but busy daytime venue to which Matt and Cat are quite partial.